• Skip to primary navigation

 5. On the next screen, select Desktop or any other location, where you want to save the screenshot.

-3. Take Screenshot of Selected or Specific Part of the Screen
+3. Take Screenshot of Specific Part of the Screen

 2. Press the Left key on the Mouse and select the part of screen that you want to capture in the screenshot.
 Once, the Area is selected, release the Mouse Key and this will copy the screenshot to clipboard.